mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.md

 ## Class: MessageQueueing.Services.MessagePropertyResolver
 Utility class for resolving properties related to message queue handling.
+Initializes a new instance of the class with the specified configuration.
+    **configuration:** The configuration used for resolving message queue properties.

 ### Methods

 ####Constructor
 Initializes a new instance of the class with the specified configuration.
+Utility class for resolving properties related to message queue handling.
     #####Parameters
     **configuration:** The configuration used for resolving message queue properties.

 ## Class: MessageQueueing.Services.MessageReceiverProviderFactory
 Factory for creating instances of based on configured message handlers.
+Initializes a new instance of the class.
+    **handlers:** The collection of message queue handlers.

+    **resolver:** The message property resolver.

+    **serviceProvider:** The service provider.

+    **logger:** The logger.

 ### Methods

 ####Constructor
 Initializes a new instance of the class.
+Factory for creating instances of based on configured message handlers.
     #####Parameters
     **handlers:** The collection of message queue handlers.